Understanding Appraisals

 Sales Comparison

-• However, if the subject property has an extra half-bathroom and the comparable does not, the appraiser might add an amount to the comparable property.
+• If the subject property has an extra half-bathroom and the comparable does not, the appraiser might add a certain amount to the comparable property.

 Valuation Using the Income Approach